Advanced showcases

 - The exact requirements for any assignment live in the course LMS.

-- The research figures come from a separate, published open-source project (linked below).
+- The research figures come from a separate research project by the course instructor (its open-source workflow is linked below).
 You are not expected to reproduce them; they are here so you can see professional reproducible output and recognize the same source → render → output ideas at a larger scale.

 Why advanced showcases?